 The minimum loan amount is £100.
 This can either be for the purchase of a single item, or for a group of items where the combined value is £100 or more.

-Own Art loans are available from £100 - £2,500.
-The loan can go towards the payment of an artwork(s) that costs over £2,500 provided you can cover the remaining balance in cash or with a credit or debit card.
+Own Art is available from £100 - £2,500.
+Credit can go towards the payment of an artwork(s) that costs over £2,500, provided you can cover the remaining balance in cash or with a credit or debit card.

 If the gallery is arranging additional services for you such as framing or delivery you can choose to include these charges as part of your Own Art loan.
 Please make sure you have told the gallery that you wish to do this at the start of the loan application process.

 Yes, there is no limit to the number of times that you can use the scheme.
 However, you will normally have to allow at least 4 months between loan applications in order to establish a repayment record with the finance company.

 An application for credit may be turned down by Novuna for a number of reasons.
 If this happens you will receive an email explaining their decision.

 No deposit is necessary when applying for Own Art, although you can pay a deposit if you wish.